-Delsea Regional Middle School Water Supply is classified as a Non-Transient, Non-Community Water Supply, meaning that it regularly supplies more than 25 of the same people for more than 6 months per year but has less than 15 service connections.
-Public water system classified as "Non-Transient, Non-Community Water Supply" include schools and office buildings.
+Delsea Regional High School Water Supply is classified as a Non-Transient, Non-Community Water Supply, meaning that it regularly supplies water to at least 25 of the same people at least six months per year, but not year-round.
+Some examples are schools, factories, office buildings, and hospitals which have their own water systems.